DadaMonad/dadamonad.github.io/yjs/tutorial.markdown

 permalink: /yjs/tutorial/
 ---

 This tutorial will give you a good idea on how you can work with Yjs.
-Check the [documentation](./doc/) for a detailed instruction on how you can use and install the components that are described here.
-Also make sure to explore the [examples](./examples/).
+Check the [documentation](./doc) for a detailed instruction on how you can use and install the components that are described here.
+Also make sure to explore the [examples](./examples).

 Furthermore, you are encouraged to do everything you find here in your browser console.
 Try to tinker with some of the examples.
 If you have any problem, ask a question in the comments section at the bottom of this page.

-### y-connectors
+### Connectors
 First of all, you have to define how you want your peers to connect to each other.
 Therefore, we introduce the concept of *connectors*.
-A is an interfaces that defines how your clients communicate with each other.
-The cool thing in Yjs is that you can simply interchange different connectors.
-So you can swith from the XMPP connector to the WebRTC connector by changing only a few lines of code.
-You find a bunch of connectors in the [y-connector](https://github.com/rwth-acis/y-connectors) repository.
-And it is possible to define your own connectors, too.
-Here, we create an XMPP connector:
+A connector is an interfaces that defines how your clients communicate with each other.
+The cool thing in Yjs is, that you can simply interchange different connectors.
+You can swith from the XMPP connector to the WebRTC connector by changing only a few lines of code.

 {% highlight html %}
-<script src="./path-to-library/y-xmpp.min.js"></script>
+<script src="./y-xmpp/y-xmpp.min.js"></script>
 <script>
   // Connect to our testing server, and join an XMPP multi user chat room. var connector = new Y.XMPP().join("my-awesome-roomname");
 </script>
 {% endhighlight %}

-The XMPP connector defines how to exchange updates through a multi-user-chat room.
-The XMPP connector can serve thousands of users.
-Every client that joins the session has to retrieve the current shared document from a so called *master* client.
-The first connector that joins the chatroom will act as the master client.
-Every new client that joins the chat room hereinafter, will synchronize with the master client first, and henceforward publish all changes to the XMPP multi-user-chat.
-When the master client goes offline, new users are unable to synchronize.
-So you have to disconnect all clients that are currently in the room.
-The first user that joins the empty room is the master again.
-In order to find out more about this, check the documentation.
+The XMPP connector defines how to exchange updates through an XMPP multi-user-chat room ([XEP-0045](http://xmpp.org/extensions/xep-0045.html)).

 #####  Tips:

 * Try to pick a random room name, so that it does not collide with another users room name.
 E.g. "efkdyjd0" - you can generate random room names like this: `(Math.random()+1).toString(36).substring(10)`
-* In production, the first connector who logs into the chat room could be some server that manages state.
+* In production, you can set up a server instance that manages state.
 It is easy to set up a nodejs server with Yjs (see [server.js](https://github.com/DadaMonad/meme-together/blob/master/server.js) from the meme-together application).
-Also it is possible to have multiple master clients.
 * You get the *ids* of all connected users with `connector.connections`. (works only *after* you bound the connector to an instance of Y)
+* Check the [documentation](./doc), to find out more about the different sync methods!

 ##### Try it
 Open you browser console, and create a connector: